vsariola/sointu/README.md

 wat2wasm --enable-bulk-memory test_chords.wat
 ```

+#### Examples

+The folder `examples/code` contains usage examples in C. If you want to target smaller executable sizes, using a compressing linker
+like [Crinkler](https://github.com/runestubbe/Crinkler) on Windows is recommended.

 ### Native virtual machine

 The native bridge allows Go to call the sointu compiled x86 native